As Holosun continues to bring new products to the market, more and more people are buying them.

 - 32 MOA + 2 MOA dot reticle

-- ACSS Vulcan reticle (Faster to acquire if lost in the window)
+- ACSS Vulcan reticle (Faster to acquire if lost in the window, only in ACSS model)

 Glass clarity is good for both optics.
 However, the 509T does a way better job in windy outdoor conditions with sand blowing around, thanks to that enclosed body design to keep out debris.